U2FUSB/odin-calculator/README.md

 ###### STAGE 5: Finalizing
 FUNCTIONAL
 - the "clear" button clears also all variables.
 You basically start fresh
-- some input handling
-  - dividing by 0 is not allowed.
-Results in an Error FOR THE USER
-  - Errors are correcty displayed using the principle: garbage-in, garbage-out
-  - Entering operators after each other just overwrites the last operator
-  - make sure the tests work
 ###### STAGE 6: The Extra
 - add `.` input to allow for floats as input.
 Make sure input is checked if floats are syntactically correct
 - add possibility to remove misspellings using a `DEL` button